5G-ERA/relay_network_application/README.md

 # Relay Network Application

-This is ROS2 version

-Some useful example commands are [here](commands.md)

-This repository contains the Relay Network Application, which enables the seamless transition of ROS-based application from local deployments to remote deployments on cloud- or edge-devices.
+This repository contains the Relay Network Application, which enables the seamless transition of ROS2-based application from local to remote deployments on cloud or edge devices.
-It uses methods of Rosbridge-suite for translation of ROS messages to JSON and vice versa.
-The Socket.IO library is used for transport of the data between robot and edge/cloud.
-It allows to mirror topics from robot to edge/server and vice versa.
-Moreover, it supports service calls from robot to edge/cloud.
+It mirrors user-selected topics, services, and actions between local and remote systems.
+The Relay can be used together with the 5G-ERA [Middleware](https://github.com/5G-ERA/middleware), or as a standalone deployment.

 ## Description

-The Relay Network Application consists of three parts: Relay Client, Relay Server and Relay Inter.
+The Relay Network Application consists of three parts: Relay Client, Relay Server and (optional) Relay Inter.
+Each part and its configuration is described in the following sections.

 ### Relay Client